Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

 \subsection{Pointing Segmentation}

-A segmentation model breaks down an image into several segments of interests.
-Such process enables reducing the complexity of the problem and assists in focusing on semantically meaningful regions for further image processing.
+A segmentation model breaks down an image into several segments of interest.
+Such a process enables reducing the complexity of the problem and assists in focusing on semantically meaningful regions for further image processing.
 In this part, we build a segmentation model that can segment the user's arm prior to identifying if pointing occurs.
 For that purpose, all images in dataset $\mathcal{S}$ are pre-processed and labeled by masking the corresponding user arm.
 The entire visible arm is masked including the hand and fingers.
 Hence, the pre-processed dataset is now $\tilde{\mathcal{S}}=\{(I_k,s_k)\}_{k=1}^{N_s}$ where $s_k$ is the set of masked pixels in image $I_k$.

-Using the collected data, a segmentation model termed \pns is proposed.
+Using the collected data, a segmentation model termed PointingNet-S is proposed.
 First, a pre-trained Wide Residual Network (WideResNet) \cite{zagoruyko2016wide} is used with 101 layers to encode the images.
 WideResNet increases the width of the network, allowing it to capture complex features and patterns in the data.
 After encoding the image, the latent space representation is reshaped by a set of four convolutional operations, each having a different kernel.
 The first two kernels are odd-sized kernels of $11 \times 1$ and $1 \times 11$.
 An odd-sized kernel enables centering over the input data during convolution while having rotational symmetry.
 The symmetry can simplify the computation and make the network more robust to rotational variations in the input data.
 Two additional convolutions are Atrous with a rate of two and three.
 The Atrous convolution dilates the window size while incorporating gaps between data values so to increase the field of view without increasing the number of weights.
 Finally, the four convolutions are concatenated and fed into a standard decoder comprising 48 convolutional layers.
-In addition, skip connections are added between the encoder and decoder and between the convolutions to avoid overfitting, improve gradient flow and encourage the reuse of features.
+In addition, skip connections are added between the encoder and decoder and between the convolutions to avoid overfitting, improve gradient flow, and encourage the reuse of features.
 The model is trained with dataset $\tilde{\mathcal{S}}$ and a Binary Cross-Entropy (BCE) with logits loss.
-The segmentation model is illustrated in Figure \ref{fig:pointnet}.
-In conclusion, we acquire a segmentation model $\hat{s}_i=S(I_i)$ that outputs the predicted set of pixels $\hat{s}_i$ masking any lifted arm in image $I_i$.
+BCE measures the difference between the predicted mask $\hat{s}_k$ and the ground truth mask $s_k$